HoudiniGraphql/houdini/CONTRIBUTING.md

 For a good general introduction to normalized caching for GraphQL queries, check out the [urql page on Normalized Caching](https://formidable.com/open-source/urql/docs/graphcache/normalized-caching/) which gives a very good overview of the task, even if some of the actual implementation details differ from houdini's.

+## How to Build a Feature

+If you made it this far in the guide, you're awesome (even if you just skipped ahead).
+If you **did** just skip ahead, this section isn't going to spend much time explaining things so you probably want to go back and read the other sections first.
+When setting out to build a new feature, you should start by asking yourself a few questions:

+1. Does the feature appear in the graphql documents that a developer will use?
+If so, you will need to think of a way to persist what the user types in the generated artifacts.
+Remember that the cache will walk down the selection field when writing values to the cache and can look for special keys in order to perform arbitrary logic when dealing with a server's response.
+Once you have the information persisted in the artifact, all that's left is figuring out how the runtime will handle what's there.
+1. Are there are any necessary validation steps?
+They don't just have to protect the user but can also provide guarantees for the runtime that save you having to check a bunch of stuff when processing a server's response.
+1. Can svelte provide any kind of help to the runtime?
+One of the benefits of the way houdini is organized is that the generated runtime looks like any other code in a user's codebase.
+This means things like reactive statements and life-cycle functions work out of the box.
+1. Can the feature be implemented as a layer over what the cache already supports?
+Caching in general is a famously tricky problem so it would be nice to avoid adding a lot of complexity if we can.
+It's useful to think of the cache as a "live" source of truth - if you can build your feature on top of the subscribe and write abstractions, it will likely be a lot easier to reason about.

+Remember, an end-to-end feature for houdini will likely touch the artifact generator as well as the runtime (at the very least).
+It's easy to get lost in how all of the pieces fit together.
+If you want something to look through to understand the full picture, the list operation fragments are a good example.